Cecil Banes-Walker: Military service

-On the outbreak of the First World War, Banes-Walker enlisted in the Gloucestershire Regiment as a private, but shortly after was gazetted into the 3rd Battalion, Devonshire Regiment as a second lieutenant (on probation) on 7 October 1914.
+On the outbreak of the First World War in the summer of 1914, Banes-Walker enlisted in the Gloucestershire Regiment as a private, but shortly after was gazetted into the 3rd (Militia) Battalion, Devonshire Regiment as a second lieutenant (on probation) on 7 October 1914.
 He later completed a machine-gun course, and was attached to the 2nd Battalion, Devonshire Regiment as a machine-gun officer in March 1915.
 On 9 May 1915 the British launched the Battle of Aubers Ridge.
 The 2nd Devons were not involved in the assault, but seem to have been ordered into the front British trenches in support.
 The battalion's war diary records that as they were moving up, they came under heavy German artillery and machine-gun fire, and that between 6:45 and 7:30 Banes-Walker was killed, along with another second lieutenant.
 Four other second lieutenants were injured at the same time.
 On 19 May, The Bridgwater Mercury reported that his father received intelligence that his son had been killed.
 Banes-Walker was buried at Le Trou Aid Post Cemetery, Fleurbaix, France.